Last updated: 1 September 2015

 Trading companies in Brazil are required to issue a Nota Fiscal, or the documents that legally register the occurrence of commercial transactions.
 Since the introduction of Nota Fiscal Eletrônica, or NF-e, the process to issue these documents has been simplified, and currently involves being registered with the State Treasury Office, known as SEFAZ, and acquire a digital certificate from an authorized certification organization.
 More details on how to issue a Nota Fiscal can be found in our article How to Issue a Nota Fiscal Eletrônica.

 Enabling Payment Platforms

 Another important step in the process to start an e-commerce in Brazil is to enable an efficient payment platform.
 To this end, online stores must first open a bank account where the payment for purchases will be deposited to and choose the payment solution that best fits their needs.
 There are many models for e-commerce payment platforms in Brazil, and the choice for the most suitable one involves factors such as the number of monthly transactions, the risk of chargebacks and the environments where payment is taken place.
-A payment gateway provider such as Digital River can advise on how to contract and integrate the platforms from payment processors in Brazil.

 After setting up a payment platform and registering its business operations, e-commerce companies have the option to register its trademark as a way to prevent issues related to brand appropriation.
 Unlike the other registration processes, this one is not necessary for the company to operate legally, and might only be appealing to certain types of businesses.